JOIN LOGIN JOIN

 There’s a lot here, but a few things stand out right away.

-For Ork players
+For Ork Players

 Wazdakka GutsmekWazdakka is the obvious crown jewel, but the broader Armageddon push also screams opportunity for a full Speed Freeks collection.
 If you’ve been sitting on buggies, bikes, or Deffkoptas waiting for the right excuse, GW just handed you one.

-For Guard players
+For Guard Players

 Imperial GuardKeep a close eye on the Centaur RSV and Hippogriff AFV.
 New vehicle kits tied to a major campaign usually mean the rules team wants them seen on tables, not just in photos.

 Armageddon The Return of YarrickThe three-book Armageddon: The Return of Yarrick expansion looks like the real prize.
-Vehicle detachments plus the Armoured Gauntlet supplement should give campaign players plenty to mess with if they want something bigger than a normal matched play night.
+Vehicle detachments plus the Armored Gauntlet supplement should give campaign players plenty to mess with if they want something bigger than a normal matched play night.

 Final Thoughts on the Warhammer 40k Armageddon Reveals